 When an application only needs to run in USB host mode it can choose how the device powers VBUS, the detection of over current, the automatic monitoring of VBUS.
-These are controlled at initialization time by calls to USBStackModeSet() with on of the eUSBMode\ values.
-If the application has no need to monitor VBUS it can choose to use the eUSBModeForceHost option.
+These are controlled at initialization time by calls to USBStackModeSet() with one of the eUSBMode values defined in the tUSBMode type definition.
+The application uses the eUSBModeForceHost option if the application has no need to monitor VBUS.
 This still provides the ability to control VBUS power and the over current detection but does not allow for monitoring VBUS.
-When the application does require that the controller be able to monitor VBUS it uses the eUSBModeHost setting.
+The application uses the eUSBModeForceHost.
+This setting when the application requires the ability to be able to monitor VBUS.
 This setting also requires that the ID pin be externally tied low as it does not fully disable the OTG mode of operation for mode detection.

 If an application only needs to run in device mode there are two options to control how device mode is entered.
-The USBStackModeSet() function is still used to control the mode but and if the application needs to use the VBUS and ID for other purposes, it can use the eUSBModeForceDevice to ignore these pins.
+The USBStackModeSet() function is still used to control device mode operation.
+The application uses eUSBModeForceDevice when the application needs to free up the VBUS and ID pins or does not want VBUS to be monitored.
 The impact of this is that the application is not informed of USB disconnection events because it can no longer monitor VBUS.
 This is only a problem for self powered applications and can be handled by monitoring VBUS on a separate pin.
-If the application needs to receive disconnect events it must connect the VBUS pin to the USB connector and leave the ID pin unconnected.
+If the application needs to receive disconnect events it uses the eUSBModeDevice setting and must connect the VBUS pin to the USB connector and leave the ID pin unconnected.

 Some application also need to run as either host or device and the USB library provides two methods to handle switching modes on the fly.
-The first is to use the normal USB OTG signaling to control mode switching which requires both the ID and VBUS pins to be connected to the USB connector.
+The first is to use the normal USB OTG signaling to control mode switching which requires both the ID and VBUS pins to be connected to the USB connector and using the eUSBModeOTG setting with USBStackModeSet().
 This is designed to work with a single USB AB connector.
 See the USB OTG section of this document for further details on operating in OTG mode.
 Another method of switching operating mode is to allow the application to choose the operating mode of the USB controller manually.
 This is more useful when the application is using a host and a device connector and can detect when it needs to manually switch the USB operating mode.
 The APIs and further description is in the dual mode section of this document.